fabkravmaga/addo2017/code/vault/README_vault.md

 =====

-First, create a file i.e. `touch .secret0` with contents:
+First, create a file: `touch .secret0` with contents:

 ```
 #!/bin/bash